 “The Transalantic Poetics of Fatou Diome.”
 In Francophone Afropean Literature.
 Dominic Thomas and Nicki Hitchcott, eds.
 Liverpool: University of Liverpool Press, 2014.

 “Music and the Production of Cinematic Space in Karin Albou’s Le Chant des mariées.”
 In Music, Sound, and the Moving Image 7.1 (Spring 2013): 1-18.

 “Echo’s Legacy: Autobiography and Intertextuality in Assia Djebar’s Nulle part dans la maison de mon père.”
 In Susanne Gehrmann and Flora Veit-Wild, eds.
 Conventions and Conversions: Generic Innovations in African Literatures/ Innovations génériques dans les littératures africaines.
 Trier: WVT, 2012.

 “The Allure of Counterpoint: History and Reconciliation in the Writing of Edward Said and Assia Djebar.”
 Research in African Literatures 41.4 (November 2010): 162-186.

 “Charlotte Delbo: Writing the Deportation.”
 Translation of Ghislaine Dunant’s “Charlotte Delbo: une autre voix.”
 In The Massachusetts Review.
-Forthcoming Winter 2019.
+Fall 2019.